Our Ethical Careers Policy

 SEA’s 10 Core Ethical Careers & Recruitment Principles:

 - Instead, we will actively promote ‘green jobs’ through a new section of our digital jobs board via email campaigns, social media campaigns and similar.
-At Swansea, we take the view that we must work with organisations within the industries listed above to be positive agents of change, through all aspects of the University’s offerings.
-Therefore, some of these green jobs may exist within the industries noted above.

 - All opportunities listed within our digital jobs board are thoroughly screened to ensure that they are legitimate opportunities, that their working environments are safe for our students and graduates and that employers are abiding by current employment law.
 All parties involved in SEA-funded internships must sign a tripartite agreement, including thorough risk assessment, prior to commencement of the role.